Cheating at Roulette

 Years and years ago it was

 a lot easier to partake in cheating at roulette.
 It was also a lot easier to be cheated.
 Nowadays, it would take some serious dedication, funding, and most likely inside help to cheat at the game.
 Even then, casinos would eventually catch on and bar you for making too much money, or they might just figure out what you’re up to and have you arrested.
 Basically, it’s just not worth the incredible risk involved.
 The following is a thorough list of methods from the very recent to the distant past that have been used for cheating at roulette.
+MagnetsMagnets were used in crooked gambling houses of the past, but today’s casinos would not benefit from risking their billions of dollars of profit each year by cheating their patrons.
+Basically, four electromagnets are placed equally around the wheel area.
+The ball, would of course, need a steel ball within its core.
+The dealer would use hidden controls to activate the different magnets to subtly steer the ball away from heavily bet areas or numbers.

 Magnets were also placed within the pockets themselves.
 When a steel cored ball is added to the mix, it would, of course, tend to gravitate towards these pockets.
 The dealer could alternate between steel core or normal balls as necessary, depending on the bets.

-A casino owner or a player may have tampered with roulette wheels in the past.
+Roulette Wheel TamperingA casino owner or a player may have tampered with roulette wheels in the past.
 In the case of players, some daring souls have actually snuck into casinos after hours in order to tamper with wheels.
 They may use sticky substances that would make the ball more likely to enter certain pockets, or put certain materials under different pockets to affect the bounce of the ball.

-This form of cheating at roulette is undertaken by casino owners.
+Tripping of the BallThis form of cheating at roulette is undertaken by casino owners.
 A hole is drilled in the upper ball track just underneath the rim and a small spring pin is placed under the hole just below the outside of the roulette table.
 The dealer would operate a small lever under the table that would force the pin against the spring.
 This would allow a skilled dealer to create a protrusion on the ball track at just the right moment to trip the ball from a certain outcome.

-This form of roulette cheating requires a very skilled player indeed.
+Past PostingThis form of roulette cheating requires a very skilled player indeed.
 Basically, it involves slight of hand.
 When the ball is close to landing in a pocket, the dealer will often bend forward to look at the number.
 At that moment a skilled past poster may change their bet by putting it on a winning number or removing some of their losing chips.
 This is an extremely risky method of cheating, as dealers are trained to spot it.

 Ball Control